fleetdm/fleet/docs/3-Contributing/4-Committing-Changes.md

 1. Having an individual responsible for writing the changes as part of the release process.
 2. Writing the changelog collaborately and whoever creates the release just collects the text and organizes the information rather than generating it.

-Fleet is currently doing 1. but we will move onto 2.
+Fleet is currently doing 1. but if you are reading this it means we are already going with 2.
 In order to do so, we will start using the concept of changes files.

+#### What is it?

 A changes file is a file that contains one or more CHANGELOG entries, and corresponds roughly to one PR.